Governor Greg Abbott teams up with TEA to help students with disabilities

 The announcement came down this week, so the TEA won't be able to provide the online credit until at least by the end of 2020.

-Once the logistics are set in stone, the TEA will reach out to Texas school districts who will then contact the families that are eligible.
+Once the logistics are set, the TEA will reach out to Texas school districts who will then contact the families that are eligible.

 For the latest updates on coronavirus in the Coastal Bend, click here.